‘Outlander’ Star Sam Heughan Honored In A Tattoo, Supports Independent Scotland?

 Looks like Outlander star Sam Heughan will forever be immortalized, at least if his fans have anything to say about it.
-A photo is making the rounds from a recent Tweet posted by Sam’s co-star on Outlander, Steven Cree, and it seems there are quite a few more devoted fans of the show than was previously thought!
+A photo is making the rounds from a recent tweet posted by Sam’s co-star on Outlander, Steven Cree, and it seems there are quite a few more devoted fans of the show than previously thought!

 There are some things in life you just never expect.
 Having your face tattooed on someone's boob is one of those things. @SamHeughan pic.twitter.com/pgIYwe886K